Why We Recommend 30-Year Architectural Roofing ShinglesAugust 25, 2015

 Just like with a good haircut, a good roof complements your house and helps its look really come out and shine while still serving its purpose and being efficient in doing so.
 There is certainly plenty of debate about the right kind of roof for each home, but in general, there are some things which are always better than others, and there are some things which are better depending on your situation and the outcomes you are looking for in your roofing installation; often, this depends largely on your price point as well as how much time you are intending to spend living in that house and making it your home.
 Yet, overall, architectural shingles tend to be what best complements most homes today – and given the amount of money and time invested into good architectural shingles, it’s wise to at least go with 30-year shingles.

 Different Technologies for Your Roof

-The typical composition of architectural roofing shingles is a heavy fiber glass mat base, along with ceramic-coated mineral granules all of that are themselves embedded in water-resistant asphalt.
-Do keep in mind that this is not the only kind of form and composition that we see for architectural roofing shingles; synthetic state roofing shingles are also available.
+The typical composition of architectural roofing shingles is a heavy fiberglass mat base, along with ceramic-coated mineral granules all of that are themselves embedded in the water-resistant asphalt.
+Do keep in mind that this is not the only kind of form and composition that we see for architectural roofing shingles; synthetic slate roofing shingles are also available.

 At 40 and 50 years, you may find that your tastes have changed – or even that you want to leave the house at that point.
-30 years hits right between convenience and efficiency, and for that reason we often recommend that our architectural shingles be 30-year shingles.
+30-year shingles hit right between convenience and efficiency, and for that reason, we often recommend that our architectural shingles be 30-year shingles.
 Trust us – your home will look beautiful, and it will look beautiful for all 30 years!